saitoha/libsixel/perl/README.md

 # NAME

-Image::Sixel - The Perl interface for libsixel
+Image::Sixel - The Perl interface for libsixel (A lightweight, fast implementation of DEC SIXEL graphics codec)

 # SYNOPSIS